-Adults with attention deficit disorder (ADD ADHD) have trouble accomplishing tasks with maximum efficiency and minimal hassle.
+Adults with attention deficit hyperactivity disorder (ADHD) have trouble accomplishing tasks with maximum efficiency and minimal hassle.
 Here is a simple, three-step system that will make you a master of your time and schedule:

 STEP 1: Create a Master List